 Felicity Fair Thompson has an MA in Screenwriting UAL.
-She is a writer and film maker and lives on the Isle of Wight.
+She is a writer, writing tutor and film maker and she lives on the Isle of Wight.
 Her documentary Carisbrooke Castle was broadcast on SKY TV and three of her other fourteen travel films made for the retail market were shown on Australian television.

 She has taught Creative Writing for Screen South, Connexions, Isle of Wight Council, Isle of Wight College, and alongside Sir Andrew Motion for the Bi-centenary celebrations for Alfred, Lord Tennyson, as well as guiding young writers with learning difficulties, and teaching writing independently.